Roots (Sepultura album): Legacy

+Shane Mehling of Decibel, commenting on the album's nu metal sound, likens the reaction from the metal community to the Electric Dylan controversy and writes that "there's still plenty of raw emotion about what that record did to heavy music."
+Mehling himself deemed the record "a massive blow to metal purists, some of whom had already been disappointed by Sepultura moving away from thrash on their previous album, Chaos A.D.
+The smolder of Korn's increasing popularity may have worried some, but Roots was like Nero downtuning while Rome burned."
+Greg Whalen of Terrorizer, who was a fan of Sepultura, recalled that Roots "was like someone took a fish and slapped me across the face with it.
+It was the most reprehensible thing.
+They could write these amazing riffs and technical parts, and they just dumb it down to lowest common denominator status.
+And it almost physically hurt me."

 Speaking to Kerrang! in 2008, Max Cavalera looked back on Roots:

 Roots came from a blurry dream I had about going to the rainforest.
 Wine may have been involved.
 In the end, when we actually went into the forest to record, it was unbelievable.
 The whole album was a huge personal journey for me, and as a Brazilian, it felt as an incredible achievement.
 Everyone was inspired and Igor was at the top of his game.
 The percussion was crazy and we worked with so many great musicians, in the end coming out with a 15-minutes drum jam that someone likened to a crazy Brazilian Pink Floyd.
 When we took the album to Roadrunner they loved it except for the title.
 They thought it would sound like a Bob Marley tribute album.
 We explained it to them, and thankfully they got it.

 As for the Xavantes, both their leader at the time of the band's visit (Cipassé) and Pappiani agree that Roots helped the tribe gain some visibility, to the point that people would actually identify them as Xavantes instead of just calling them "indigenous people".
 Pappiani noticed an increase in people's interest for information on the tribe and their music.

 On March 25, 2021, French heavy metal band Gojira released the single "Amazonia", a song about anti-deforestation of the Amazon and the protection of Brazilian indigenous peoples' rights.
 Shortly after its release on April 15, frontman Joe Duplantier in an interview with Blabbermouth.net was asked his thoughts about comparing "Amazonia" to Sepultura, to which he said:

 I go, "Yup."
 And it's a compliment, and there is no shame here.
 And we ripped them off, but we didn't do it on purpose.
 But we realized it right after.
 We were, like, "Oh, that sounds like SEPULTURA.
 Ahhh, whatever."
 It's a tribute to Sepultura — how about that?
 It's about Brazil.
 It's about the Amazon.
 It's tribal.